dangoslen/dangoslen-me-site/content/blog/the-importance-of-vision.md

 ## Vision in Development

 If that sounds like a bit of mumble-jumbo self-help garbage to you, stay with me just a little bit longer.
 Vision isn't just about achieving your dreams of changing the world.
-It's also crucial for building anything significant or complex.
+It's also crucial for building anything significant or complex - like software.

 Let's go back to house-flipping for a second.
 If you bought a house with the goal of flipping it for profit, you might get stuck halfway confused about what to do, how to do it, and what direction to focus your energy.
 You might have been so focused on the goal of making money that you forgot to see what was possible - and if it would be profitable.
 Even if you did have a thought-out detailed plan, you might run into a roadblock and realize that your perfect plan wasn't so perfect after all.

 But vision is different.
 Bringing a vision to fruition can still be possible, even if the concrete plan changes frequently.
 In software, vision is critical for that exact reason: plans and goals can change quickly, but we still need a motivator for technical excellence and a direction to march towards.

 An excellent technical vision describes how developers feel when writing code and the ease with which they can monitor their software.
 It explains how teams work together and the breadcrumbs they leave along the way to make the path clear for the next team.
 How people feel working on the engineering team and how they feel supported by management might be included too.

 Vision can also be micro.
 A senior engineer might have a vision for how a particular codebase is organized.
 They might describe the reliability of their service or how easy it is to be on-call for that service because it rarely goes down.
 They might even discuss the throughput they think is possible to supercharge the business.